Central idea: Prepare for joy. Doctrine: Joy. Practical application: Becoming more joyful.

 and to gather the wheat into his barn,

 but the chaff he will burn with unquenchable fire.”

 - Catholic theology recognizes natural truths, discoverable and knowable by reason, that prepare us for faith in Divine Revelation.
 Some of these are the existence of God, the immortality of the human soul, and the existence of the natural moral law which we should follow.
 These are called preambles of faith.
 They ready the human mind for the assent of faith.

 - John the Baptist lays out advice to ready the human heart for the assent of faith.
 When people ask what they should do to be ready for the Messiah, he basically says lead a better moral life.

 - To everyone, be generous in sharing what you have with those who have not.

 - To soldiers, stop using violence and the threat of violence to bully and extort people.

 - The people who question John the Baptist have a healthy fear of the consequences of not being ready to meet the Messiah.
 They definitely want to be wheat that is gathered into the barn, not chaff which is burned up with unquenchable fire.

-- Many people want to reject that they are created and that they are made in a certain way and so ought to live accordingly.
-Yet, meditating on the truth that God both created us and sustains us in existence every moment out of love, our “utter dependence with respect to the Creator is a source of wisdom and freedom, of joy and confidence.”
+- Many people want to reject the triple truths (a) that God has created us, (b) that he has created us with a human nature, and (c) that we ought to live according to that nature.
+Yet, meditating on the truth that God both created us and sustains us in existence every moment out of love, we can see that our “utter dependence with respect to the Creator is a source of wisdom and freedom, of joy and confidence.”
 (CCC 3010)